Category: Competitive Intelligence (Page 1 of 2)

 Step 1: Register at PredictLeads

 To begin, create your PredictLeads account by signing up here.
-Upon registration, you’ll receive 100 free API calls per month – perfect for getting started.
+Upon registration, you’ll receive 100 free API calls per month – perfect for getting started with this great Clay + PredictLeads connection.

 • Once your account is set up, navigate to your Dashboard to locate your API Key and API Token.